 Fortuna Oils is based within the beating heart of Norway’s fishing industry – Kristiansund, with it’s centuries old history, traditions and expertise in fishing, fish processing and the development of fish based products.

 Fortuna Oils refinery was established in Kristiansund in 2004.
 Here we process and produce the finest quality fish oils for a constantly expanding global market in our state-of-the-art, food grade facility.
-Modernised in 2017, the plant is certified to ISO 9001-2015 and has a capacity of 1400 metric tons of the finest quality refined oil per annum.
+Modernised in 2017, the plant is certified to ISO 9001-2015 and has a capacity of 1400 metric tonn.

 Quality assurance and control

-Before entering the facility all raw materials are sampled, analysed and approved by our QC department.
-The actual refining process is subject to the approval and certification of the Food Safety Authority and HACCP System (critical control points) and once the refining is complete the oils are subjected to a rigorous final analysis prior to certification and approval.
+Before entering the facility, all raw materials are sampled, analysed and approved by our QC department.
+The actual refining process is subject to the approval and certification of the Norwegian Food Safety Authority and HACCP System (critical control points).
+Once the refining is complete, the oils are subjected to a rigorous final analysis prior to certification and approval.

 A Brief Overview of the Plant and Refining Process